inspektral/thesis-upf/SOA/index.md

 ### Traditional Approaches

-Traditional digital signal processing methods for onset detection rely on analyzing various signal properties to detect abrupt changes indicative of onsets [@muller_fundamentals_2015].
+Traditional digital signal processing methods for onset detection rely on analyzing various signal properties to detect abrupt changes indicative of onsets [Müller (2015)](#müller-meinard-2015).
 These can be categorized into several sub-approaches depending on the audio representation used:

 #### Time Domain

-A common technique is energy-based detection, where the signal's energy is calculated over short windows, and onsets are identified when energy exceeds a predefined threshold [@muller_fundamentals_2015].
+A common technique is energy-based detection, where the signal's energy is calculated over short windows, and onsets are identified when energy exceeds a predefined threshold [Müller (2015)](#müller-meinard-2015).
 For example, detecting sudden increases in amplitude is straightforward but can lead to false positives in noisy or amplitude-modulated signals.

 #### Frequency Domain

 These involve the transformation of the signal into the frequency domain using techniques such as the Fast Fourier Transform (FFT).
-Metrics such as spectral flux [@muller_fundamentals_2015], which measures the rate of change in spectral energy between consecutive frames, are widely used.
+Metrics such as spectral flux [Müller (2015)](#müller-meinard-2015), which measures the rate of change in spectral energy between consecutive frames, are widely used.
 Other metrics include spectral centroid, which tracks the center of mass of the spectrum and can highlight frequency shifts at onsets.

 These methods are more robust than time-domain approaches but require more computational resources due to FFT processing. **Superflux** is in this category of onset detection algorithms and is the most widely used, as it is the standard go-to for Librosa and Essentia, the most widespread MIR toolkits.
 Other advanced methods in this category also take into account phase changes of the components, detecting onsets when simultaneous changes in phase occur.